afgonullu/node2024/README.md

 ## Overview

-This project is a robust Node.js API template using TypeScript, Express, and WebSocket.
-It's designed to provide a solid foundation for building scalable and maintainable backend applications.
+This project is a robust Node.js API template using TypeScript, Express, and Socket.IO AND WebSocket.
+(Both implementations are included) It's designed to provide a solid foundation for building scalable and maintainable backend applications.

 You can test out the existing demonstrative API and websocket either via Postman or the Swagger UI.